Serial over Ethernet software key benefits

 Share serial port for incoming connections (Server)Server connection will be waiting for incoming client connections and actually will share local real or virtual serial port over Ethernet.
 Server connection provides the ability to connect many clients simultaneously without any serial over Ethernet cables and each connected client is able to transmit input/output serial data to their local real or virtual serial port while Serial to Ethernet Connector automatically joins these data streams on server.
 Client can be any application that can initialize outgoing connection to TCP/IP server.

-Connect serial port to remote host (Client)Creating client connection will initiate local real or virtual serial port data redirection to the remote server using TCP/IP protocol.
+Connect serial port to remote host (Client)Creating client connection will initiate local real or virtual serial port data redirection to the remote serial device server using TCP/IP protocol.
 Client connection not necessarily requires SEC presence at the remote side.
 All that you have to do is specify remote server's IP address (or network name) and TCP port to connect to.
 Once connection is established, all communications will go over Ethernet.